Kqpa/Watson/README.md

 - Making port `6080` public will give everyone who has the noVNC link access to your virtual machine.

 - Do not close the tab while the workspace is creating, stopping or starting.
 If you do so the workspace will fail.
 You can fix this by re-creating the workspace.

+- If the workspace is stuck at the loading page for a long time, re-create it.